maheini/FreeStyle-Libre-3-patch/Juggluco-solution/juggluco-direct-instructions/en/instructions.md

-# Freestyle Libre 3 Anleitung
+# Freestyle Libre 3 instructions

-## Informationen
+## Information

-Das Freestyle Libre 3 System kann automatisch gefährliche Blutzuckerwerte melden.
-Der Libre3 Sensor sendet jede Minute den aktuellen Blutzuckerwert an einen Empfänger (Lesegerät oder Smartphone).
-Der Empfänger löst bei Bedarf einen Alarm aus.
-Mit Hilfe der Juggluco App kann der Sensor nach derm Start übernommen werden und mit Xdrip+, AndroidAPS oder Libreview verbunden werden.
-So können die Blutzuckerwerte direkt übertragen werden.
-Es ist sogar möglich, ältere Daten aus dem Speicher des Sensors zu empfangen (zwei Stunden minütliche Glukose und zwei Wochen einmal pro 5 Minuten Verlaufsdaten), die an Juggluco gesendet werden.
+The Freestyle Libre 3 system can automatically report dangerous blood glucose levels.
+The Libre3 sensor sends the current blood glucose value to a receiver (reader or smartphone) every minute.
+The receiver triggers an alarm if necessary.
+With the help of the Juggluco app, the sensor can be taken over after the start and connected to Xdrip+, AndroidAPS or Libreview.
+In this way, the blood sugar values can be transmitted directly.
+It is even possible to receive historical data from the sensor's memory (two hours of minutely glucose and two weeks of once per 5 minute historical data) to be sent to Juggluco.

-Der Sensor kann im Bereich von -40 mg/dl bis +20 mg/dl (-2,2 mmol/l bis +1,1 mmol/l) kalibriert werden, um Unterschiede zwischen der blutigen Messung und den Sensormessungen auszugleichen.
+The sensor can be calibrated in the range of -40 mg/dl to +20 mg/dl (-2.2 mmol/l to +1.1 mmol/l) to compensate for differences between the bloody reading and the sensor readings.

 ### Derzeitige Einschränkungen